mendax1234/6940Swerve-docs/docs/source/index.rst

 6940 Swerve Documentation
 =========================================

-Welcome to the FRC Team 6940 Violet Z's Swerve Documentation!
+Welcome to the FRC Team 6940's Swerve Documentation!
 This site contains everything you want to know about 6940's code in 2022 Rapid React and our code for swerve!

 .. grid:: 2